quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 # Change Log

-## Since draft-marx-qlog-event-definitions-quic-h3-latest-00:
+## Since draft-00:

-- None yet.
+- Added many new events and their definitions
+- Events are given an importance indicator (issue \#22)
+- Event names are more consistent and use past tense (issue \#21)

 # Design Variations